carpentries-incubator/intro-image-classification-cnn/episodes/03-build-cnn.md

 #### CNN Part 3.
 Output Layer

 Recall for the outputs we will need to look at what we want to identify from the data.
 If we are performing a classification problem then typically we will have one output for each potential class.
 We need to finish with a Dense layer to connect the output cells of the convolutional layer to the outputs for our 10 classes.

+Note the use of `softmax` activation for this Dense layer as opposed to the `ReLU` activation used above.
+We use softmax for multiclass data because it helps the computer give each option (class) a likelihood score, and the scores add up to 100%.
+This way, it's easier to pick the one the computer thinks is most probable.

 ```
 # # Output layer with 10 units (one for each class) and softmax activation